ONLINE HELP

 5. Validate the information window and close the browser to stop the project test.
 The performance profiler report window appears.

-• Let's analyze the report window of the performance profiler.
 Results are displayed in several tabs:

 • the "Summary" tab shows the ten longest processes.